joshyliz/Always-Hunted/README.md

 The file is call "BearSettings.json" if its not there start the game and one should be made.
 If you don't know what mod folder I am talking about its the same folder you dragged the Always Hunted.dll into.

-Hit F7 and go into and out of a building to reload the changed settings.
+Change what you want save the file then hit F7 and go into and out of a building to reload the changed settings.
 There are 4 things you can change in the settings you can change in the file:
 1. MinimumSpawnDistance | This is the minimum distance the bear can spawn from you. | The defualt is 75.
 2. MaximumSpawnDistance | This is the minimum distance the bear can spawn from you. | The defualt is 200.